 |Action||Low E||High E||Low E||High E|

-Martin Guitars setup their guitars with relatively high action and thicker strings (.12 gauge), while Taylors tend to come with thinner strings (.11/.10) and lower action.
+Martin Guitars set up their guitars with relatively high action and thicker strings (.12 gauge), while Taylors tend to come with thinner strings (.11/.10) and lower action.

 Making an acoustic guitar play like an electric guitar is doable, but you’ll almost certainly be sacrificing tone in some way.
 This doesn’t mean it’s impossible though.

 One of the ways this could be achieved is with low action, but it might sacrifice tone.
 And since the sound of a classical guitar is a lot warmer and ‘weaker’ compared to an acoustic guitar, there’s not a lot of wiggle room regarding sacrificing sound (and volume!).
-Another way in which playability is optimised is through the strings.
+Another way in which playability is optimized is through the strings.

-Classical guitar strings are a lot lighter than steel strings, and are easier to fret.
+Classical guitar strings are a lot lighter than steel strings and are easier to fret.
 This makes it so that a low action is not even necessary in most cases.
 Well-setup classical guitars are extremely playable, even with high action.